alexpichel/okb-gatsby/content/posts/2018-01-01--PPB-Behavioral-Health/index.md

 * All patrol officers are required to have a core competency in crisis intervention.
 As primary responders to crisis calls, all PPB officers receive 40 hours of basic crisis-intervention training, as well as annual crisis-response refresher training.
 * The Enhanced Crisis Intervention Team (ECIT) is a group of volunteer and vetted officers from a variety of patrol assignments who have an additional 40 hours of crisis-intervention training that focuses on responding to more complex crisis calls.
 These officers are the first responders 911 dispatches to behavioral health crisis calls, as set forth by established dispatch criteria.
-* The Behavioral Health Response Team (BHRT) pairs a patrol officer and a licensed mental health professional from Cascadia Behavioral Healthcare’s Project Respond.
+* The Behavioral Health Response Team (BHRT) pairs a patrol officer and a licensed mental health professional from Cascadia Behavioral Healthcare’s [Project Respond](https://www.cascadiabhc.org/services/crisis-intervention/).
 The Portland Police Bureau has three BHRT cars.
 The officers and mental health professionals work actively with individuals who have mental health issues and are identified as having had multiple or high-risk contacts with police.
 The BHRT personnel work to connect individuals to appropriate community resources.
 Referrals to the BHRT cars are made by patrol officers.
 * The Service Coordination Team (SCT) is a program that offers treatment to the city’s most frequent drug and property-crime offenders to address their substance use, mental health treatment, and criminality.
-In 2015 the SCT expanded by implementing the Supportive Transitions & Stabilization (STS) program, run by Central City Concern’s Housing Rapid Response collaboration.
+In 2015 the SCT expanded by implementing the [Supportive Transitions & Stabilization (STS) Program](https://www.portlandoregon.gov/police/article/561475), run by Central City Concern’s [Housing Rapid Response](https://www.centralcityconcern.org/services/health-recovery/housing-rapid-response/index.html) collaboration.
 The six-bed program allows the BHU to assertively address the needs of those facing mental illness and co-occurring disorders by creating a direct housing resource for the BHRTs.
 Individuals referred to the SCT and BHRTs often experience periods of unstable housing and come into contact with the police during times of crisis; providing safe, service-connected housing can significantly change the outcomes of these interactions.
 STS provides 24-hour staffing, including case management and peer supportive services.
 Program participants will have the opportunity to address basic needs, connect with health care providers and treatment, engage in community support systems, and, ideally, have an uninterrupted transition to appropriate services.
 Access to stabilization beds is an invaluable tool for intervening with and engaging this population.

 #### FUNDING